enriquepablo/modus_ponens/README.md

-So for example to analyse and extract information from a set of logs, the PEG would prescribe facts that reflect the structure of the log entries, and then each entry would be fed into the knowledge base as a fact.
+So for example to analyse and extract information from a set of logs, the PEG would prescribe facts that reflect the structure of the log entries, and then each log entry would be fed into the knowledge base as a fact.

 ## Inference engines